 Before you start exploring this chapter, be sure that you fully charge your camera battery and then install it into the battery chamber on the bottom of the camera.
-I'm guessing that you already took this step, but if not and you need help, the front part of the camera manual provides details.
+You've probably already done this, but if not and you need help, the front part of the camera manual provides details.